Leaf-Agriculture/docs/docs/files_endpoints.md

 If provider is set to "Other", Leaf will detect which files are present in the .zip file and process them accordingly.

-Leaf will detect files present in the uploaded .zip and create/return one file id for each file that is detected.
-These individual files can then be accessed individually by their ID, or via their associated field boundary.
+Leaf will detect files present in the uploaded .zip and create file ids for the files that are detected in the uploaded .zip.
+These  files can then be accessed individually by their file ID, batch ID, or their associated field boundary.

-The "expected structure" documented below is the default format of the files and what we expect to find when detecting and processing files.
+Expected file structures from each provider are listed below.
 Very often these default file structures are edited by users.
-Leaf does attempt to automatically repair the file structure and find all necessary files within any uploaded .zip.
+In these cases Leaf attempts to automatically repair the file structure and find all necessary files within any uploaded .zip.

 The following file formats from each provider are supported: